haled/CodeKatas/README.md

 Below I describe a basic version of the String Calculator Kata.
 My master branch of this repository contains the initial implementation I created by following the steps below for the kata.
 As I try out different programming techniques, I will describe the technique below and create a branch for it.
 (I'm still debating whether the different techniques are best learned by branching the original solution and modifying it or by creating the solution from scratch.
 I will try both in the repository at some point.)

+## Blatant Oversight ##
+I am using C#, .NET Core, and XUnit in this repository for the solutions.
+Obviously, the katas can be implemented in other languages and platforms.
+An exercise of the katas could be for learning different unit testing frameworks.
+For simplicity, I'm going to keep this repository focused on C#, .NET Core, and XUnit.
+(At least until I want to try them in a different language. ;))

 ## String Calculator Kata ##
 The following is a TDD Kata- an exercise in coding, refactoring and test-first, that you should apply daily for at least 15 minutes (I do 30).